parsley9877/git-docker-kubernete-cheatsheat/README.md

 * `docker login` --> for pushing to dockerhub
 * `docker push LOCAL_IMAGE` --> push to dockerhub
 # kubernete-cheatsheet
-* First you need to build a yaml file to build a pod/service/deployment based on some images
+* First you need to build a yaml file to build a pod/service/deployment/job/persistentvol based on some images, resources and configs
 * `kubectl get nodes`
 * `kubectl get pods`
 * `kubectl get deployments`